 Space is awake, even when nobody's here.
 Space was awake before we were born into it, and into that Space we will one day dissolve.
 We generally use space as a means to an end, a vessel to be filled with our busy-ness.
 But what if space is fulfillment, and an end in itself?

-But imagine if we awoke to the divine fullness of the height, the depth, the breadth of emptiness.
+But imagine if we awoke to the divine fullness in the height, the depth, the breadth of emptiness.
 Imagine if we moved through awakened space, not to arrive anywhere, but simply to enjoy the dance?